Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 * Feature - job_manager_user_can_edit_pending_submissions function and setting.
+* Tweak - Added sanitization function to form class to handle strings and arrays.

 = 1.16.1 =
 * Fix - Use triggerHandler() instead of trigger() in ajax-filters to prevent events bubbling up.